nidhish-shirur/ml-mp/README.md

 ---

-**Made with ️ for protecting Earth through data science and machine learning** ️
+**Made with care for protecting Earth through data science and machine learning**

 **Remember:** The best time to detect an asteroid is years before impact.
 Early detection saves lives.